Z-Ray-Entertainment/Facetracker/README.md

 The following cams have been tested with this application in functioning and gathering device capabilities properly

 - NB Pro: BisonCam
-- Logitec C922 Pro Streaming Webcam
+- Logitec C922 Pro Stream Webcam
-- USB 3.0 Capture card (yes an actual capture card)
+- USB3.0 capture (yes an actual capture card)
 - Logitec HD WebCam C270
 - pulsonic HDR webcam